SabaFathi/JavaThreadExamination/README.md

 In each scenario, 2 charts were drawn:
 First, the number of threads is fixed and task frequency varies.
 Second, task frequency is fixed and the number of threads varies.

-The results are as follows:
+This experiment was conducted with 4 CPU cores and The results are as follows:
 *note that "ArrayLength" is equal to task frequency.

 1- directly used Thread, for light task